nk8bnj/nothing-technology/README.md

 </p>

 <h3 align="center">
-    <sup>This is a smooth and modern landing page designed for a "Nothing Technology" company. </br> For develop this project was using HTML, SCSS, and BEM methodology.</sup>
+    <sup>This is a smooth and adaptive landing page designed for a "Nothing Technology" company. </br> For develop this project was using HTML, SCSS, and BEM methodology.</sup>
 </h3>

 <p align="center">